elementor/elementor-developers-docs/src/control-classes/selectors-dictionary.md

 );
 ```

-We want to migrate to `start`, `center` or `end`.
-But if for backwards compatibility, we have to offer a solution to the old values saved in the database.
+Now we want to swap out these values for the values - `start`, `center` or `end`.
+But, for backward compatibility, we have to offer a solution taking into account the old values saved in the database.

 We can use `selectors_dictionary` to solve this issue: